vincentmvdm/rebass-boilerplate/README.md

 ### Redux Form

-It useful to synchronize your form state with your Redux state.
+Synchronizing your form and Redux state is useful.
 Redux Form makes that and (synchronous) form validation easy.

 ## Quick Start